Dani3lSun/apex-plsql-api-bahn-fahrplan/README.md

 The package include all web service functions which are included in the Fahrplan API.
 The functions can be summarized to:

 - Functions that will return the plain JSON content of the web service response
-- Functions that creates are APEX collection, based on the web service response
+- Functions that create a APEX collection, based on the web service response
 - Functions that will return the web service response pipelined, for using in table functions